xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 Which for a small dataset (less than 50 points) looks sufficiently gaussian.

-Overall the assumption of normality of residuals can't be convincingly refuted ✅.
+Overall, the assumption of normality of residuals can't be convincingly refuted. ✅

 #### Checking independence of observations:

-The [Durbin-Watson statistic](https://en.wikipedia.org/wiki/Durbin%E2%80%93Watson_statistic) test if the residuals are correlated with its imediate predecessor, that is, if they have an autocorrelationf at lag 1 or $AR(1)$.
-Its value ranges from 0 to 4 and values smaller than 1.5 indicates a positive aucorrelation while values greater than 2.5 signal negative autocorrelation.
+The [Durbin-Watson statistic](https://en.wikipedia.org/wiki/Durbin%E2%80%93Watson_statistic) test if the residuals are correlated with its immediate predecessor, that is, if they have an autocorrelation at lag 1 or $AR(1)$.
+Its value ranges from 0 to 4 and values smaller than 1.5 indicate a positive autocorrelation, while values greater than 2.5 signal a negative autocorrelation.

 If we take a look again at our OLS [summary output](#ols-output) we will observe that the Durbin-Watson statistic has a value of 0.665 which signals a strong positive $AR(1)$.